Algebraic structures in the family of non-Lebesgue measurable sets: Preliminary facts

 Below, we recall the classical Banach Theorem, and two important lemmas, which were used in the proof of Theorem \ref{Lebesgue223}, and they will be very useful in the sequel.
-For, we let $\mathcal{B}_b (\mathbb{R})$ denotes the family of all bounded subsets of $\mathbb{R}$.
+For, first recall that $\mathcal{B}_b (\mathbb{R})$ is denoting the family of all bounded subsets of $\mathbb{R}$.

-\begin{theorem}[Banach Theorem \cite{Kh2}] Let $\mathcal{S}$ be a translation invariant ring of subsets of $\mathbb{R}$, satisfying the relations $\mathcal{S} \subseteq \mathcal{B}_b (\mathbb{R})$ and $[0, 1) \in \mathcal{S}$, and let $\vartheta: \mathcal{S}\longrightarrow [0,+\infty)$ be a finitely additive translation invariant functional such that $\vartheta ([0,1))=1$.
+\begin{theorem}[Banach Theorem \cite{Kh2}] Let $\mathcal{R}$ be a translation invariant ring of subsets of $\mathbb{R}$, satisfying the relations $\mathcal{R} \subseteq \mathcal{B}_b (\mathbb{R})$ and $[0, 1) \in \mathcal{R}$, and let $\vartheta: \mathcal{R}\longrightarrow [0,+\infty)$ be a finitely additive translation invariant functional such that $\vartheta ([0,1))=1$.
 Then there exists a finitely additive translation invariant functional $\eta: \mathcal{B}_b (\mathbb{R})\longrightarrow [0, +\infty)$ such that $\eta$ is an extension of $\vartheta$. \end{theorem}

 \begin{lemma}[\cite{Kh2}] Let $\vartheta$ be as in Theorem \ref{Lebesgue224}, and let $X\in \mathcal{B}_b(\mathbb{R})$ have the following property: There exists a bounded infinite sequence $\{h_k: k\in \mathbb{N}\}$ of elements of $\mathbb{R}$ such that the family $\{X+h_k: k\in \mathbb{N}\}$ is disjoint.
-If $X\in \dom (\vartheta)$ then necessarily $\vartheta (X)=0$. \end{lemma}
+If $X\in \dom (\vartheta)$, then necessarily $\vartheta (X)=0$. \end{lemma}

 \begin{lemma}[\cite{Kh2}] Let $X$ be a bounded subset of a Vitali selector $V$.
-Then $X$ has the property indicated in Lemma \ref{Lebesgue225}. \end{lemma}
+Then, $X$ has the property indicated in Lemma \ref{Lebesgue225}. \end{lemma}

-It follows from Equality \ref{Fourier2} in Proposition~\ref{Lebesgue219} that the results of Theorem \ref{Lebesgue222} and Theorem \ref{Lebesgue223} are not valid for infinite countable unions of Vitali selectors of $\mathbb{R}$.
+It follows from Equality \ref{Fourier2} in Proposition~\ref{Lebesgue219}, that the results of Theorem \ref{Lebesgue222} and Theorem \ref{Lebesgue223}, are not valid for infinite countable unions of Vitali selectors of $\mathbb{R}$.
 However, the following theorem provides examples of infinite countable unions of Vitali selectors without the Baire property in $\mathbb{R}$.

-\begin{theorem}[\cite{AN}] If $V$ is a Vitali selector of $\mathbb{R}$ related to $Q$ and $\Gamma$ is a non-empty proper subset of ${Q} $ then the set $U=\bigcup \{V+q: q\in \Gamma \}$ does not possess the Baire property in $\mathbb{R}$. \end{theorem}
+\begin{theorem}[\cite{AN}] If $V$ is a Vitali selector of $\mathbb{R}$ related to $Q$ and $\Gamma$ is a non-empty proper subset of ${Q}$, then the set $U=\bigcup \{V+q: q\in \Gamma \}$ does not possess the Baire property in $\mathbb{R}$. \end{theorem}

 \begin{question} \emph{Let $V$ be a Vitali selector of $\mathbb{R}$ related to $Q$ and let $\Gamma$ be an infinite countable proper subset of $Q$.
 Under what conditions the set $U=\bigcup \{V+q: q\in \Gamma \}$ is not measurable in the Lebesgue sense?} \end{question}